ayushigupta97/Online_Grocery_Store/README.md

 - XAMPP
 - Sublime Text Editor or any Text Editor
 ## Specifications
-Important parts of project are
+Modules and important functionalities of project are:

 - Admin
   -	Login